Explore the Outdoors

 Walking

 There are so many walks to choose from, ranging from light strolls to more strenuous climbs, all against a backdrop of breathtaking mountain scenery and spectacular waterfalls.
 Callander truely is a walker’s paradise.
-Ben Ledi a dramatic Corbett towers over the town and provides a stunning outlook.
+Ben Ledi a dramatic Corbett towers over the town and provides a stunning outlook and nearby Ben A'an is a short hill climb but with spectacular views over Loch Katrine.

 You can climb The Crags directly from Callander.
 Here you will be rewarded with a panorama reaching as far as Stirling, the Ochils Hills and the Pentland Hills over Edinburgh.